AdobeDocs/commerce-marketplace/src/pages/guides/sellers/account-setup-process.md

 ---
 title: Account setup process
-description: Learn how to set up an account for the marketplace.
+description: Learn how to set up an account on the Commerce Marketplace.
+keywords:
+  - Extensions
 ---

 # Account setup process